 Can I grow dahlias in a container?

 Even though dahlias grow best in the earth, there are some varieties that grow well in pots.
 Try the low growing and dwarf varietals: they don’t need as much space and soil.
 A 12 x 12-inch pot is fine for these types.
 Aim for two parts garden or topsoil, and one part potting soil.
-Bear Creek Farm varieties are not container lovers due to their larger size and free spirit and would need a larger pot size of at least two gallons.
+Bear Creek Farm varieties are not container lovers due to their larger size and free spirit, we do not recommend growing them in pots.

 Watering Your Plants